davidwdw/physiognomy/README.md

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/commons/b/b4/The_relation_between_the_human_physiognomy_and_that_of_the_Wellcome_L0010074.jpg" width="95%" height="95%"></p>

 A revival of physiognomy is happening.
 So many new believers in recent years!
-Hallelujah!
-Particularly, my brothers and sisters in the field of machine learning and computer vision.
-We are seeing new believers in social psychology too!
-Long gone are the days that we get persecuted and have to hide our faith away from the world!<br>
+Particularly, folks in the field of machine learning and computer vision.
+Long gone are the days that physiognomists get persecuted and have to hide their faith away from the world!<br>

-I pray to the god of physiognomy when I run out of research ideas.
-I pray to him when I desperately need a publication.
-I thank him because he provides me theoretical frameworks to use when I know nothing about psychology.
-Now I can easily publish articles about psychology in machine learning journals!!!
-This is the way to go!!!<br>
+Pray to physiognomy when you run out of research ideas.
+Pray to physiognomy when you desperately need a publication.
+Thank physiognomy when it provides you a pseudoscientific theoretical framework to use when you need to write about psychology.
+Now you can easily publish articles about psychology in machine learning journals!
+What a way to go!<br>

-I am truly grateful for his help in inventing more snake oils!
-Yes, all kinds of snake oils... from criminality detection, sexual orientation detection, political orientation detection, personality detection and more!
-All using the cheap and omnipresent facial images on social media...<br>
+We are all truly grateful for modern physiognomy's help in inventing [`snake oils`](https://www.cs.princeton.edu/~arvindn/talks/MIT-STS-AI-snakeoil.pdf)!
+Yes, all kinds of snake oils... from criminality detection, sexual orientation detection, personality detection and more!
+All using the omnipresent sources of facial images found on social media platforms.<br>

-I want to drown these oils.
-I want to rub all these oils on my body.
-I want to drench my soul in these them!
-Yes, in his blessings and anointings!
-Anoint me with more publications!
+Let us drench our souls in these snake oils.
+Yes, in these blessings and anointings!
+Anoint us with more publications!
 More research grants!
 More consulting money!
 More talks!
-More conference papers!
-Hallelujah! <br>
+More conference papers! <br>

-To the god of physiognomy be the glory and praise forever and ever!<br>
+To the faith of physiognomy be the glory and praise forever and ever!<br>

 #### Declarations of physiognomy in machine learning
 - [`Criminality detection`](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-019-0282-4)